 Caring for area rugs can be just as time-consuming as caring for wall-to-wall carpeting, and different types of rugs require different cleaning methods.
-If your area rugs look like they could use a good cleaning, take our tips for caring for each different fiber and weave type.
+If your area rugs look like they need a good cleaning, take our tips for caring for each fiber and weave type.

-Pile rugs are the most common type you’ll see in residential areas, though they may be less common in a commercial setting.
-To clean and maintain this type of area rug, vacuum regularly on at least a weekly basis in order to remove dirt and debris that can and will get caught in the fibers.
-Spills can be blotted with a paper towel and a cleaner specifically made for carpeting.
+Pile rugs are the most common residential rugs, though they may be less common in a commercial setting.
+To clean and maintain this type of area rug, vacuum regularly on at least a weekly basis to remove dirt and debris that can and will get caught in the fibers.
+Spills can be blotted with a paper towel and cleaner specifically made for carpeting.
 We also recommend having your pile rug professionally cleaned about once per year to ensure it lasts as long as possible.

-Flat weave rugs are more commonly used in offices because they are low maintenance and don’t hold as much dirt as pile rugs do.
-This type of rug can be simply swept or shaken out once every week or so, though vacuuming is certainly a good idea as well.
+Flat weave rugs are more commonly used in offices because they are low maintenance and don’t hold as much dirt as pile rugs.
+This type of rug can be simply swept or shaken out once every week or so, though vacuuming is certainly a good idea.
 Blot or wipe spills immediately to prevent staining.

 Natural fiber rugs such as jute and sisal are made of plant-based materials and can be damaged if cleaned with too much water.
 Weekly vacuuming will pick up any loose dirt and debris, but spills and stains should be cleaned using a cleaner specially formulated for natural fiber rugs.

-Regardless of what type of area rug you have in your office, performing regular maintenance will ensure that it lasts as long as it possibly can.
-Be sure to always check the tag and consider manufacturer recommended cleaning instructions first.
+Regardless of what type of area rug you have in your office, regular maintenance will ensure that it lasts as long as possible.
+Always check the tag and consider manufacturer-recommended cleaning instructions first.